Table of Contents

 - Terminal: There is only one break in the chromosome, and the portion distal to the break is lost.
 Loss of this piece produces signs and symptoms based on the genes that were lost.

 - Interstitial: There are two breaks, and the piece between these two breaks is lost, resulting in a shorter chromosome.
-The consequences are the same as that of terminal Example: Cri du chat which is the loss of short arm of chromosome.
+The consequences are the same as that of terminal Example: Cri du chat which is the loss of short arm of the chromosome.

 Known disorders in humans include Wolf-Hirschhorn syndrome, which is caused by partial deletion of the short arm of chromosome 4; and Jacobsen syndrome, also called the terminal 11q deletion disorder.